tax-rates-menu-l5Tax Rates 2009 2010Tax NewsTax Videos

 Bulgaria Corporate Tax Rate

-Alternative taxes in Bulgaria substitute the corporation tax and apply to:
+Alternative taxes substitute the corporation tax and apply to:

-- Gambling Companies: The tax rate is 10% or 12% over the earnings from pledges or the nominal value of the pledges printed on slip-forms, tickets and others, depending on the type of gambling.
+- Gambling Companies - From 2010, the tax rate is 15% based on the earnings from pledges or the nominal value of the pledges printed on slip-forms, tickets and other documents, depending on the type of gambling.
 This tax is final and payable monthly.
 The tax on gambling games and casinos is calculated with reference to the number of devices used and is paid quarterly.
+The receipts from auxiliary and subsidiary activities within the meaning of the Gambling Law are subject to a rate of tax of 12%.

 - Certain entities or individuals performing nautical commercial navigation may choose whether to pay corporation tax or an alternative tax in connection with operating ships.
 The alternative tax is payable in monthly instalments at a rate of 10% and is based on the net tonnage of the ship and the number of the days in operation.